 Making Kratom Extract

 There are three major ways of making kratom extract.
 While tea is the easiest to make, it also produces the least concentrated extract.
-Resin, on the other hand, is harder to make, but usually results in the most concentrated form of extract.
+Making kratom resin, on the other hand, is a lot harder, but usually results in the most concentrated form of extract.
 This, of course, is generalized information — a sort of rule-of-thumb.
 The actual concentration of any final extract will depend on how much kratom is used in the extraction process.
 When making kratom extract, higher amounts of material makes it possible to make an extremely concentrated tea that is more potent than a typical resin extract, or vice versa.

 The tea method of making kratom extract is essentially what it sounds like, and the process is mechanically identical to how you’d make any other kind of tea beverage.
 It starts with kratom powder or whole leaves, which are boiled into a tea-like liquid, strained, and simmered to a paste.
 This is dried and ground up into a powder, resulting in a concentrated kratom extract.

-Liquid extract, also known as water-based extraction, requires dissolving whole leaves in water, or a mixture of water and ethanol.
+Liquid extract, also known as water-based extraction, requires dissolving whole leaves in water, or a mixture of water and ethanol as a means to extract kratom alkaloids.
 Citric acid is often also used as a preservative.
 The mixture is shaken and left to steep.
 Finally, it is strained and partly evaporated, leaving behind a concentrated extract.

 Unlike the other two methods of making kratom extract, resin extraction leaves behind a semi-solid extract instead of a liquid or powder.
 This makes it very concentrated but also difficult to make.
 It is, however, faster to make an extract this way compared to the liquid-based extracts.
+We’ll quickly cover how to make kratom resin.